PLACENTINO ELEMENTARY SCHOOL

 For students who have five tardies (excused or unexcused) or five absences (excused or unexcused) per 45 school days, an internal review will be conducted by the school-based Team to identify, if necessary, whether appropriate interventions and/or accommodations are needed.
 For students with seven tardies or absences (excused or unexcused) per term a staff member will make contact with parent/guardian and a meeting may be held.
 For those students who reach 10 days of tardies or absence (excused or unexcused) during a 45 day span a letter regarding absences will be mailed home and the parent/guardian will continue to work with the school regarding missed educational time.

-Requests initiated by the parent should be explained in a note sent with the child.
-Children will be released to designated individuals age 16 or older with written permission from a parent/guardian.
-Parents whose children leave school early must sign their child out in the Placentino School Office.
-To ensure a smooth and safe dismissal for all children, all Office Dismissals should be completed by 3:00.
-After 3:00, all children (including Kindergarten) being picked up will be dismissed to the cafeteria.
-Parents must sign their child out in the cafeteria.
-Kindergarten AM children will be dismissed to the Atrium where parents will sign them out.
+Requests initiated by the parent/guardian should be explained in a note sent with the child.
+Students will be released to designated individuals age 16 or older with written permission from a parent/guardian.
+Parents/guardians whose children leave school early must sign their child out through the Placentino School Office.
+To ensure a smooth and safe dismissal for all children, all office dismissals should be completed by 2:30.
+After 2:30, all K-2 students will be dismissed through the typical dismissal procedures.

 Please note: It is extremely important that students complete their day at school.
 Please dismiss your child from school only when it is necessary to do so.

-With prior School Committee approval, there will be a series of early release days for Grades 1, 2, Montessori 6-8 during the school year for the purpose of conducting parent/teacher conferences.
-Preschool and Kindergarten parent conferences are held during two no-school days in January.
+With prior School Committee approval, there will be a series of early release days for preschool, grades K-2, and Montessori 6-8 during the school year for the purpose of conducting parent/teacher conferences.
 The school calendar lists the dates for each grade.
-The reporting system and a review of your child's progress will be discussed at this time.
+A review of your child's progress will be discussed at this time.

 Registration and Orientation for Children Entering Kindergarten